 - Examining the role of liquefied petroleum gas (LPG) in reducing energy poverty in specific Southeast Asian countries.
 What are the economic and energy impacts of an LPG market for the target economy, and what are the additional opportunities and risks of including LPG as a part of the energy mix for a developing country?

 - How can China, India, and other major economies be accelerated away from coal toward other options?
 For example, what is needed for Vietnam to transition from its planned coal-based electricity to other sources while addressing its overall energy demand?
 Or for India to move more quickly away from coal?
-A study would look into the economic feasibility of natural gas as a meaningful, cleaner option for their energy mix.
+A study would look into the economic feasibility of natural gas as a meaningful, cleaner option for such energy mixes.

 - With a long history of operating in many developing countries and a business need to continue accessing reserves, oil and gas companies have led the way in tackling energy and water poverty.
 How will they continue in the face of public concern?

 There also will be opportunities for individual member companies to initiate sponsored research projects with a defined scope of work and set of deliverables specific to the needs of the company.